 Our next-door neighbor on Bow Lake is Adventurous Christians.
 Co-founded by John Patten back in the 70s, AC now is the wilderness camp of Covenant Pines Ministries.

 All the buildings on the right side of the driveway coming off the Gunflint Trail belong to AC, until you get to the Patten Homestead.
 At that point, the AC property goes off to the right and the Okontoe property continues straight ahead.

 The staff at AC spends their summers guiding canoe trips with youth groups, adult groups and others into the Boundary Waters.
-In the winter, they host retreats of all sizes in their beautiful new Portage House and main Lodge.
+In the winter, they host retreats of all sizes in their beautiful Portage House and main Lodge.

 Though they mainly work within the Evangelical Covenant Church (ECC), they’re happy to host your group for a summer canoe trip.
 They also host winter retreats, and do a wonderful job feeding everyone and offering many different guided outdoor activities.
 It’s rustic (outhouses and no showers), but the Gunflint Trail in the winter is magical!

 For more information about AC and what they offer visit their website.